payalpatra/DSA-ProblemSolving/Readme.md

 - Inversion of an Array
 - Rotate Matrix

+## Arrays
+- Search in a 2D matrix

 ## Hashing

+- 2 Sum Problem
 - Longest Consecutive Sequence
 - 4 Sum Problem
 - Largest Sub Array with 0 Sum